 n 1993 the three high-school mates: Jesper Moesgaard (drums), Claus Nielsen (vocals) and Frantz Dhin (guitar) started a band called Cauterized.
 None of the members had ever tried to play before, and started out playing cover tracks of their favorite bands such as Slayer and Sepultura.
-They quickly changed the name to Necrosis and continued rehearsing cover tracks in their humble rehearsing room in the local school in Odder, Denmark.
+They quickly changed the name to Necrosis and continued rehearsing cover tracks in their humble rehearsing room in the local school in Odder, Denmark to eventually release three demos.

 Somehow one little schoolboy named Peter Lyse Hansen got the message that Necrosis was searching for another death metal guitar-player and contacted them.
 He was accepted for the position and began by rehearsing Slayer tracks like Dead Skin Mask and Seasons In The Abyss, Hollowman by Entombed and Dead Embryonic Cells by Sepultura (apparently these early efforts were so bad that they have been erased).